Connecticut Narcotics Possession Lawyer

 A Never-ending Story – Cooperating with Narcotics Police in Exchange for Leniency

-Contact a Connecticut Drug and Narcotics Lawyer at Mark Sherman Law Today
+Contact a Connecticut Narcotics Possession Attorney at Mark Sherman Law Today

 As you can see, Connecticut drug crimes are extremely serious.
 The penalties are extremely severe.
 The laws are very extensive, technical and intricate.
 And the State of Connecticut appears to be as relentless as ever in their war against drug dealers in Connecticut.
 Yet what these laws and prosecutions often fail to appreciate are that many Possession with Intent to Sell prosecutions are not about financial profit—rather, many of these cases are about good people falling victim to an addiction.
 So whether you are accused of straight Narcotics Possession, of whether you have been charged with being a profitable Connecticut drug dealer and are charged with Possession With Intent to Sell, you should immediately call one of the experienced criminal lawyers at Mark Sherman Law.
 Remember, do not talk to the police about your drug case—talk to an attorney.
 We routinely handle felony and misdemeanor drug and narcotics possession cases in Stamford, Greenwich, Darien, New Canaan, Fairfield, Westport, Norwalk, Bridgeport and any other Connecticut courthouse.
 We will work with you to tailor the most cost-efficient and cost-effective strategy to get you the best result we possibly can.